sagemath/trac_to_gh/Issue 1249.md

 # Issue 1249: [with patch] fixes bug in graph plotting with partitions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1249

 Original creator: rlm